 Make sure that NTSE admit card is not detached from the application form.
 The NTSE admit card will be sent to the chief superintendent of the examination centre after the allocation of the numbers.
 You can collect the admit card from the chief superintendant of the examination centre at least one week before the examination.
 A printout of the NTSE admit card is compulsory for the NTSE exam.
 Candidates not carrying the admit cards will not be allowed to take the examination.

 Number of Scholarships awarded

-Every year 1000 Scholarships are awarded, the amount of the scholarship is as follows:
+Starting 2019, 2000 Scholarships will be awarded.
+The amount of the scholarship is as follows:

 1. Scholarship of Rs.
 1250 per month for 11th and 12th Std